PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/8 - PRIM.md

   * Changing vertex, changes the ST that we can find.

 #### Fourth Difference
-∀u∈V[G], Prim keeps to field up to date at every iteration for each vertex:
+∀u∈V[G], Prim keeps a field up to date at every iteration for each vertex:
 * key[u], for a vertex it represents the minimum weight out of all the edges **crossing the cut** and that are incident to that particular vertex.
     * Numeric field used in the P.Q.